flarum/docs/docs/extend/testing.md

 When writing unit tests in Flarum, here are some helpful tips.

-#### Common Services & Mocking
+#### Mocking Flarum Services

 Unlike the running app, or even integration tests, there is no app/container/etc to inject service instances into our classes.
-Now all the  useful settings, or weird models we'd get handed for free in the app suddenly become a question.
-Instead of trying to reimplement the container, we _mock_ just the key services, supporting only the minimum interactions needed to test the contract of our individual functions.
+Now all the  useful settings, or helpers your extension use require a _mock_ .
+We want to limit mocking to just the key services, supporting only the minimum interactions needed to test the contract of our individual functions.

 ```php
     public function setUp(): void
     {